 Talk to your child about what to do if they are contacted by a stranger for sexually explicit images or video.
 This includes if they are asked to send inappropriate pictures or videos of themselves or if they meet someone in person and they are not who they say they are.

-Report these incidents to the Child Exploitation and Online Protection Centre (CEOP).
+You can report these incidents directly on the Child Exploitation and Online Protection Centre (CEOP) website.

-See 'external links' for links to a number of websites with online resources which can give more guidance and advice on how to stay safe online.
+See 'external links' on this page for links to a number of websites with online resources which can give more guidance and advice on how to stay safe online.